IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 </details>

 ##### Contributors
+Open-source software (OSS) is a type of computer software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.Open-source software may be developed in a collaborative public manner.
 Please, feel free to help and contribute with this project adding your comments, issues or bugs found as well as proposing fix and enhancements.
 [See contributors](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Contributors).

 <div align="center">